Christen-Thompson/BrokenToDoApp/readme.md

 http://todomvc.com/examples/angularjs/#/

+#Steps

-* Fork the App
+* Clone the app
-* Run the app with your favorite local server (python, grunt, gulp etc ....)
+* Run the app with your favorite local server (python, node, express, grunt, gulp etc ....)
 * Make your changes
 * Send a zip file of the app to the directed email address.